How to Change a Tire Without a Jack

 1. Find a Suitable Lever:

-1. Locate a strong, long piece of wood or metal pipe that can withstand the car’s weight.
+1. Look for a strong, long piece of wood or metal pipe capable of supporting the car’s weight.

-2. Ensure the lever is long enough to provide adequate leverage for lifting.
+2. Ensure the lever is sufficiently long to provide good leverage for lifting.

 2. Identify a Fulcrum:

-1. Look for a sturdy object like a large rock, brick, or a stack of smaller rocks.
+1. Locate a sturdy object, such as a large rock or a stack of smaller rocks.

-2. Place the fulcrum under a solid part of the vehicle’s frame, near the wheel that needs changing.
+2. Position the fulcrum under a solid part of the vehicle’s frame, near the wheel that requires changing.

 3. Position the Lever: